-- considering the production brief, which may be written or oral;
+- considering the production brief, which may be written or given orally

 - checking sets and locations during filming to make sure requirements are met and to deal with any queries.

 A production designer is not typically an entry-level position.
-Those breaking into the field usually start as art department runners or assistants or junior draughtsperson or set designers.
+Those breaking into the field usually start as art department runners, assistants, junior draughtspeople or set designers.

 Roles are usually freelance and rates vary so it is best to check current agreed rates with the Broadcasting Entertainment Cinematograph and Theatre Union (BECTU).

-- As a guide, BECTU suggests rates of £500 to £700 for art department assistants or runners.
-For junior draughtspersons rates are in the region of £600 to £1,000 depending on the size of the production, ranging from television drama to major feature film.
+- As a guide, BECTU suggests a pay rate of £500 to £700 for an art department assistant or runner working a 47.5 hour week.
+For junior draughtspersons, rates are in the region of £700 to £1,100 depending on the size of the production, ranging from television drama to major feature film.

 Rates for feature films and high-end television dramas tend to be higher than those for theatre or low-budget productions.
-Theatre rates can also be checked with UK Theatre.
+You can check theatre rates with UK Theatre.

 Salaries may vary a great deal from one production to the next and your income will depend on the nature and number of contracts you take on.
-If you are on a low income, you can supplement your earnings with other activities, e.g. teaching, model-making and exhibition design.
+If you are on a low income, you might consider supplementing your earnings with other activities, e.g. teaching, model-making and exhibition design.

 Only a few designers command high salaries.
 Those fortunate enough to work on West End productions may receive a percentage of box office takings or royalties.